teremterem/MiniAgents/README.md

 async def main() -> None:
     await dialog_loop.fork(
-        assistant_agent=anthropic_agent.fork(model="claude-3-5-sonnet-20240620", max_tokens=1000),
+        assistant_agent=anthropic_agent.fork(
+            model="claude-3-5-sonnet-20240620",
+            max_tokens=1000,
+        ),
-        # Write chat history to a markdown file (by default it is `CHAT.md` in the current working directory -
+        # Write chat history to a markdown file (by default it is `CHAT.md` in
-        # "fork" markdown_history_agent to customize).
+        # the current working directory - "fork" markdown_history_agent to
+        # customize).
         history_agent=markdown_history_agent,
     ).inquire(
         SystemMessage(
-            "Your job is to improve the styling and grammar of the sentences that the user throws at you. " "Leave the sentences unchanged if they seem fine."
+            "Your job is to improve the styling and grammar of the sentences " "that the user throws at you.
+Leave the sentences unchanged if " "they seem fine."
         )
     )